Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 What Is Pediatric Private Duty Nursing?

-Pediatric private duty nursing is skilled, one-on-one nursing care delivered in the home for children with complex medical needs.
-Unlike standard home health visits — which typically last 45 to 90 minutes — private duty nursing provides extended or continuous nursing coverage, often in four-, eight-, or twelve-hour shifts, depending on the child's condition and the family's needs.
-A Registered Nurse or Licensed Vocational Nurse is present throughout the shift, monitoring the child's status, managing equipment, administering medications, and responding to any change in condition in real time.
+Pediatric private duty nursing is extended, continuous skilled nursing care provided in the home for children with complex diagnoses or technology dependencies.
+Unlike a standard home health visit — which typically lasts 45 to 90 minutes — private duty nursing delivers four-, eight-, or twelve-hour shift coverage.
+A licensed nurse is present throughout the entire shift, monitoring the child's condition, managing medical equipment, administering medications, and responding immediately to any clinical change.

-Private duty nursing is appropriate when a child's care needs exceed what a parent can safely provide alone — and when the level of clinical oversight required means a trained nurse, not a home health aide or companion, must be present.
-The Texas Board of Nursing defines clear scopes of practice for RNs and LVNs delivering in-home pediatric care, and BrightStar Care clinicians operate fully within those standards under the direct supervision of our Director of Nursing.
+Private duty nursing is the right level of care when a child requires ongoing clinical oversight — not periodic check-ins.
+The Texas Board of Nursing defines clear scopes of practice for RNs and LVNs providing in-home pediatric care.
+Every BrightStar Care clinician operates within those standards under the direct supervision of our Director of Nursing.

 Children and Conditions We Support

-Our pediatric nursing team in Burleson and SW Fort Worth has extensive experience supporting children with a wide range of complex diagnoses and technology dependencies.
-Common conditions and situations we serve include:
+Our pediatric nursing team serving Burleson and SW Fort Worth has deep experience supporting children across a wide range of complex diagnoses and technology dependencies.
+Families throughout Johnson County and Tarrant County come to us when their child's needs are too high-acuity for standard home care.

-- Tracheostomy and ventilator dependency — airway management, suctioning, circuit changes, emergency protocols
+- Tracheostomy and ventilator dependency — airway management, suctioning, circuit changes, and emergency protocols

-- Feeding tube management — G-tube, J-tube, and NG-tube care, enteral feeding administration, site care
+- Feeding tube management — G-tube, J-tube, and NG-tube care, enteral feeding administration, and site care (see our detailed guide to feeding tube management and care at home in SW Fort Worth/Burleson TX)

 - Congenital heart defects and post-cardiac surgery recovery